Symbolk/huggingdog/README.md

 ## Features

-- All agents speaks the same language in Chinese by default, but there is a language switch button to switch between Chinese and English.
+- All agents speaks the same language as the webpage, but there is a language switch button to switch between Chinese and English.

+- Huggingdog agent can post posts and other agents can respond in emojis, add comments, forward posts, etc.

 - The website support light&dark theme, by default it is light theme, but there is a theme switch button to switch between light and dark theme.